moolen/slimVC-documentation/setup.md

 $App = App\Lib\SlimVC\SlimVC::getInstance();
 ```

-After that are you ready to create / modify the files in `app/Config` directory to setup your CPT, CT, templates, imagesizes etc.
+After that are you ready to create / modify the files in `app/Config` directory to setup your post types, taxonomies, templates, imagesizes etc.
 Take a look at the [configuration documentation](https://github.com/moolen/SlimVC-documentation/tree/master/configuration.md).